2010 United States House of Representatives elections in Illinois: District 8

 The 8th district included parts of Hoffman Estates, Palatine and Schaumburg.
-The district's population was 71 percent white, 16 percent Hispanic and 8 percent Asian (see Race and ethnicity in the United States Census); 90 percent were high school graduates and 36 percent had received a bachelor's degree or higher.
+The district's population was 71 percent white, 16 percent Hispanic and 8 percent Asian (see Race and ethnicity in the United States census); 90 percent were high school graduates and 36 percent had received a bachelor's degree or higher.
 Its median income was $75,522.
 In the 2008 presidential election the district gave 56 percent of its vote to Democratic nominee Barack Obama and 43 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+1.

 Democrat Melissa Bean, who took office in 2005, was the incumbent.
 Bean was re-elected in 2008 with 61 percent of the vote.
 In 2010 Bean's opponent in the general election was Republican nominee Joe Walsh, a venture capitalist.
 Green Party nominee Bill Scheurer, a businessman, also ran.

 Jonathan Farnick, a computer consultant who ran as a write-in candidate, also sought the Democratic nomination.
 Dirk Beveridge, a business owner; John Dawson, a former member of the Crystal Lake High School District 155 school board; Chris Geissler, a manager with a consulting firm; Greg Jacobs, a retired deputy in the Cook County Sheriff's Office; and Maria Rodriguez, the mayor of Long Grove, also sought the Republican nomination.
 Scheurer was unopposed in the Green primary.

 In March 2010 Walsh acknowledged having owned a condominium which went into foreclosure in 2008 and from which he was evicted in 2009.
 Walsh said the "experience helped [him] gain a better appreciation for the very real economic anxieties felt by 8th District families".
 Walsh came under further scrutiny in May 2010 after an email was sent to supporters by two former campaign aides questioning his veracity with regard to his personal income and campaign finances.
 Pat Brady, the chair of the Illinois Republican Party, said "questions have been raised and [Walsh] needs to provide satisfactory answers to those questions."
 Walsh was also sued by his former campaign manager for allegedly unpaid compensation, and was penalized by the U.S. House for failing to file disclosure reports.
 Later in May, Brady and other party leaders met with Walsh to determine his viability as a nominee.
 Following the meeting Brady said Walsh "is our nominee and we support him", while Walsh's campaign manager said "everything is moving forward".